A halo model approach for mock catalogs of time-variable strong gravitational lenses: Deflector model

 First, we present the population and mass distribution for distinct dark matter halos (henceforth referred to as host halos to distinguish them from subhalos that are introduced later), which is a basic unit of our deflector model.

 To calculate the population of host halos, we adopt the halo mass function presented in \citet{2008ApJ...688..709T}.
 This model was the first to be calibrated for the halo mass defined from the spherical overdensity.
 We use the so-called virial mass for the halo mass throughout this paper.
 We compute the halo mass function for the virial mass using the \texttt{COLOSSUS} package \citep{2018ApJS..239...35D}.

-Strictly speaking, this halo mass in the halo mass function is the total mass of the halo, $M_{\mr{tot}}$, including the host halo mass, $M_{\mr{hh}}$, and the total subhalos' mass, $\sum_{i}M^{i}_{\mr{sh}}$, where $M^{i}_{\mr{sh}}$ is the i-th subhalo massIn this study, we investigate strong gravitational lenses due to subhalos in addition to the host halo, as will be explained in detail later.
+Strictly speaking, this halo mass in the halo mass function is the total mass of the halo, $M_{\mr{tot}}$, including the host halo mass, $M_{\mr{hh}}$, and the total subhalos' mass, $\sum_{i}M^{i}_{\mr{sh}}$, where $M^{i}_{\mr{sh}}$ is the $i$-th subhalo mass.
+In this study, we investigate strong gravitational lenses due to subhalos in addition to the host halo, as will be explained in detail later.
 We adopt $M_\mr{tot}$ as the mass of the host halo when we investigate the strong gravitational lensing phenomena of the host halo.
-On the other hand, we adopt $M_\mr{tot}-M_{\mr{sub}}^{i}$ as the mass of the host halo when calculating the strong gravitational lenses caused by the i-th subhalo.
+On the other hand, we adopt $M_\mr{tot}-M_{\mr{sub}}^{i}$ as the mass of the host halo when calculating the strong gravitational lenses caused by the $i$-th subhalo.
 This would be a reasonable assumption since the subhalos exist along the smooth mass distribution of the host halo, as explained below.